kkots/ggxrd_hitbox_overlay_2211/README.md

 ; This works in conjunction with slowmoGameToggle.
 Only round numbers greater than 1 allowed.
 Specifies by how many times to slow the game down slowmoTimes = 3

+; A toggle button (or combination of buttons) to enable/disable the mod without having to load/unload it ; In the disabled state the mod doesn't draw the boxes, doesn't affect anything and doesn't react to gifModeToggle, noGravityToggle, freezeGameToggle, etc disableModToggle = F6

+; Starts the mod in a disabled state when it doesn't draw boxes or affect anything startDisabled = false
 ```

 You can specify a combination of keys, separated by `+` sign.